kriyanshishah/kubespawner/README.md

   same set of powerful abstractions.
 Scale up and down as required by simply adding or removing nodes.

-- Run JupyterHub itself inside Kubernetes easily.
+- Run JupyterHub itself inside Kubernetes efficiently.
 This allows you to manage many JupyterHub deployments with only Kubernetes, without requiring an extra layer of Ansible / Puppet / Bash scripts.
 This also provides easy integrated monitoring and failover for the hub process itself.